vadini-agrawal/auto-graphed/README.md

 <div align="center">
   <h1>🪨 Obsidian AutoGraphed</h1>
-  <p>An Obsidian plugin to auto-connect your notes</p>
+  <p>An Obsidian plugin to auto-connect your notes with one click</p>
 </div>

 # About this plugin

-This is a beta version of an Obsidian plug in to automatically create connections between your notes via an LLM.
+This is a beta version of an Obsidian plug-in to automatically create connections between your markdown notes via an LLM.

-You can input an OpenAI API key and choose a GPT model and it will help you auto-generate connections between your notes.
+You can input an OpenAI API key and choose a GPT model and it will auto-generate connections between your notes.

 Note that we are constrained by the [token limit](https://platform.openai.com/account/limits) of your chosen model.